Internships at the AEC Office

 As far as projects are concerned, the AEC coordinates the Creative Europe project Empowering Artists as Makers in Society which addresses – among other themes – diversity, sustainability, and digitisation; AEC is also involved as a partner in various other projects.

 Description of the internship

-This internship is highly suitable for students in cultural management courses or in European studies, social studies, or related humanities programmes, wanting to have experience in working in a cultural organisation on European level and in working with European funding programmes in education and culture.
+This internship is highly suitable for students/alumni of cultural management courses, European studies, social studies, or related humanities programmes, wanting to have experience in working in a cultural organisation on a European level and in working with European funding programmes in education and culture.